-As discussed in Note IV.H in the notes to the financial statements, in the year ended June 30, 2020 the Town discovered several errors relating to the reporting of its utility receivable balances that impacted its enterprise funds and government-wide financial statements as of June 30, 2019.
+As discussed in Note IV.H in the notes to the financial statements, in the year ended June 30, 2021 the Town discovered several errors relating to the reporting of its capital asset balances that impacted its Water and Sewer Fund and government-wide financial statements as of June 30, 2020.
 As a result, the beginning net position has been restated in the current year financial statements to correct these errors.
 Our opinion is not modified with respect to these matters.